 How to clean Silestone countertops

-Silestone is easy to maintain with daily cleaning.
+Silestone quartz worktops are easy to maintain with daily cleaning.
 For most day-to-day cleaning, all you have to do is wipe your counter down with a damp cloth.
 You can also use any pH balanced gentle household cleaner, such as dish soap or an all-purpose cleaner.
 Don’t use harsh or abrasive chemicals, such as bleach or oven cleaner, and make sure you avoid abrasive cleaning cloths and scourers, such as steel wool.
 These are likely to cause scratches or micro-pitting, causing dull patches on the worktop surface.
-This means that while your Silestone worktop will still be useable, it won’t be as attractive.
+This means that while your Silestone kitchen worktops will still be useable, it won’t be as attractive.

 Removing Limescale from Silestone

 Many people are cautious about using limescale removers on Silestone as they know that these can damage natural stones such as marble and limestone.
 Silestone is made from tougher stuff, and natural limestone removers such as vinegar work a treat.

 Silestone does not absorb liquid, so it’s very hard to stain the stone.
 However, if a spill has been missed and allowed to dry on, you may be wondering how to remove it.
 The short answer is with gentle cleaning products and a non-abrasive no-scratch scouring pad.
 However, if that won’t cut it, the official Silestone cleaning guide can be found on the Consentino website and gives information on how to use more intensive cleaning solutions without damaging the stone.